jessecusack/cookiecutter-research-project/README.md

 # Cookiecutter Research Project

-A bare-bones cookiecutter for a research project in python and/or MATLAB.
+A bare-bones cookiecutter template for a research project in python and/or MATLAB.

 ## Requirements